sakamava/sastre-ansible/cisco/sastre/test/workflows/README.md

 ## NOTES

-Please ensure that "test-data" branch has correct data .
+Please ensure that "test-data" branch has correct data w.r.t SD-WAN version.
 This data folder will be used throughout the workflows.

 ## Running the workflows